theImmortalCoders/rag-2-frontend/README.md

 ## Description

 Application with web minigames prepared to collect game data and connect AI models to game agents via websocket.

 ## Features

 - Game data collecting and saving
 - Real-time websocket connection with custom AI models
 - Real-time game data preview in built-in console
 - Users management with storage limits
+- Data and account management in the dashboard

-## Tech stack with versions
+## Tech stack

 - TypeScript 5.4
 - Angular 18.0